FBruzzesi/anyschema/README.md

 Mostly... just because of curiosity to see if it could be done generically through Narwhals.

-I recently caught up with a Talk Python podcast episode in which the creator of LanceDB was interviewed.
+I recently caught up with a [Talk Python podcast episode](https://www.youtube.com/live/wuGirNCyTxA?t=2880s) in which the creator of LanceDB was interviewed.
-He mentioned that they need to convert from pydantic models to pyarrow schemas ([Reference](https://www.youtube.com/live/wuGirNCyTxA?t=2880s)).
+He mentioned that they need to convert from pydantic models to pyarrow schemas.

-This could (easily?) be generalized to many other dataframe schema by translating to Narwhals first.
+I thought that this could (easily?) be generalized to many other dataframe schema by translating to Narwhals first.